 In practice, many of these values conflict.
 Do we provide kosher grass-fed beef but transport it 3,000 miles?
 Do we have superbly cooked food at board meetings but have to spend an unreasonably large amount to do so?
 Do we incorporate Jewish cultural traditions into our food orders even if the food isn’t sustainably grown or raised?
 How far can we reasonably go in finding out where food comes from?
 If 2 people at a 500 person event will only eat a particular level of kosher certification, do we provide special food for them, or significantly alter the food for everyone?
 What if it were 20 people rather than 2?
-So balance is a central and overarching value for us our determination to do the best we can, but to understand that we can’t always meet all of our criteria.
-Though we will continue to try to do so!
+Balance is a central and overarching value for us.
+In our determination to do the best we can, we understand that we can’t always meet all of our criteria.
+But we will continue to try to do so!

 We hope that these values and reports of putting the values in action will inspire your institution to take further steps to make healthier and more sustainable choices.
 For tips and support on this journey, check out the Hazon Food Guide and Food Audit Toolkit.